 In modern times, Shabbat is a day of rest centered around the family, home and house of worship.
 Friday is the preparation day when cooking, cleaning, washing, bathing, etc. are done.
 Friday sundown, B’nei Yisrael families usher in the Shabbat with a short prayer service either at home or at the community house of worship.
 After prayers, families have a festive meal at home, and spend the rest of the evening discussing Torah topics, singing praise and worship songs, socializing with other family and friends, or engaging in other leisurely activities (reading, games etc.).
 It is our custom to invite guests over to our homes to spend Shabbat.

 On Shabbat morning, B’nei Yisrael families typically attend prayer services at the community house of worship.
-At this service, the Torah portion for the week is read for the entire congregation.
+At this service, the Torah portion of the week is read for the entire congregation.
 After services, congregants may have a light snack at the house of worship before returning home for another festive meal.
 B’nei Yisrael spend the rest of the day sleeping, studying or discussing Torah, or engaging in leisurely other activities.
 At the end of Shabbat, B’nei Yisrael have another short prayer service to separate the Shabbat from the new work week.

 Shabbat is truly a gift from YAH to His people.
 It is a weekly mo’ed (appointed time) for rest and reflection that we happily anticipate in the days before its arrival, and sorely miss after we start a new work week.